 Naked float fun ( initial parameters ) { }

-Only the nature of the prolog and epilog sequences generated by the compiler is impacted by the naked property.
+The naked attribute only affects the structure of the prolog and epilog sequences generated by the compiler.

 Rules and Limitations